HRCA Education Programs (Preschool, Youth & Adult)

 • Schedule: The Club Cotillion program is a short 5-week program.

-For Cotillion, ladies are required to wear dresses, dress skirts, or dress pants and flats or low heels, with no sandals, high heels, or mules, and it is strongly recommended that ladies do not wear strapless dresses; white gloves are optional for girls.
-Gentlemen in Cotillion are required to wear dress pants, a collared dress shirt, and black or brown dress shoes, with no tennis shoes, and they are asked to wear a tie for the final party; suit coats are optional for the final party.
+For Cotillion, the dress code states that ladies are required to wear dresses, dress skirts, or dress pants and flats or low heels, with no sandals, high heels, or mules, and that it is strongly recommended that ladies do not wear strapless dresses; white gloves are optional.
+Gentlemen are required to wear dress pants, a collared dress shirt, and black or brown dress shoes, with no tennis shoes; a tie is requested for the final party, and suit coats are optional for the final party.

-Annabel D. Kyler is listed as the Highlands Ranch Community Association Cotillion instructor.
-She is a graduate of Pepperdine University, worked as the Executive Vice President of JDW Social Education Programs for 10 years, traveled extensively to instruct students nationwide, and has been teaching social education for over 17 years.
-She has taught at all age levels from elementary to executive and is certified in Situational Leadership II (a Ken Blanchard platform) and DISC (an Institute Success Behavioral Assessment & Training Module).
+Annabel D. Kyler is the Highlands Ranch Community Association (HRCA) Cotillion instructor and a graduate of Pepperdine University.
+She worked as the Executive Vice President of JDW Social Education Programs for 10 years and has been teaching social education for over 17 years.
+She has taught at all age levels from elementary to executive, is certified in Situational Leadership II (a Ken Blanchard Platform), and is certified in DISC (an Institute Success Behavioral Assessment & Training Module).
 Jamie Bouchard is listed as the contact for Cotillion.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.